JacobYLiu/JacobYLiu/README.md

 I am a Software Engineer actively applying for jobs and learning new technologies.
 I have been focusing on developing ongoing projects and reviewing online courses to sharpen my skills.
 I'm experienced in using Javascript, React, and React Native for front-end and mobile development.
 I am seeking job opportunities as a Front-end Web Engineer, Mobile Engineer, or Software Engineer.

-* 🏠 Bay Area, California > 🌍 Based in Austin, Texas
+* 🏠 Bay Area, California > 🌍 Based in Austin, Texas (temporarily).
-* 🎓 Bachelor of Science, Computer Science from the University of California, Riverside
+* 🎓 Bachelor of Science, Computer Science from the University of California, Riverside.
 * ✉️  Contact me using this email >> [jacobliu75@gmail.com](mailto:jacobliu75@gmail.com)
-* 🧠 I'm learning React and AWS services
+* 🧠 I'm practicing React and Python libraries.
 * ⚡  I'm open to connecting with engineers and job opportunities!

 ### Skills